cableguard/cgtun/README.md

 # CableGuard TUN

 **CableGuard TUN** is an implementation of the [WireGuard<sup>®</sup>](https://www.wireguard.com/) protocol with Rich Online Digital Tokens (RODT).
 RODT are an implementation of non-fungible tokens that contain all the configuration, identity, and subscription information for Cableguard TUN endpoints.
+Cableguard TUN is based on Cloudflare's Borintung, a Rust implememtation of Wireguard.

-This project is part of a large ecosystem (Cableguard FORGE, Cableguard TOOL, Cableguard WALLET, Cableguard FIND and Cableguard AUTH, and consists of three parts:
+This project is part of a large ecosystem (Cableguard FORGE, Cableguard TOOL, Cableguard WALLET, Cableguard FIND and Cableguard AUTH), and consists of three parts:

 * The executable `cableguard-cli`, a [userspace WireGuard](https://www.wireguard.com/xplatform/) implementation for Linux and macOS.
 * The library `cableguard` that implements the underlying WireGuard protocol, without the network or tunnel stacks that need to be that need to be implemented in a platform idiomatic way.